 From an examination of the above results, we make a note that the Reliability column spreads across the documented potential range of [1…10] but the Risk column—which AlienVault says has a documented potential range of [1…10]—only has a spread of [1…7].
 We can also see that both Risk and Reliability appear to heavily gravitate towards a value of “2”

-We can now dig a bit deeper and use the fact that the “Reliability”, “Risk”, “Type” and “Country” fields are the equivalent of categorical data: i.e. they enable slicing the data set into groups.
-We will use the summary() and factor() functions in R to see counts of some these groupings and use an equivalent set of functions from pandas to convert a data frame column (which is just an array) into an a very appropriately named Categorical object which we can tweak a bit to give us similar helpful output.
+We can now dig a bit deeper and use the fact that the “Reliability”, “Risk”, “Type” and “Country” fields are actually the equivalent of categorical data: i.e. they enable slicing the data set into groups.
+Even though we just treated “Reliability” and “Risk” as numbers they actually are categorical, meaning each entry will be assigned an integer and a value of “4” is not necessarily twice that of “2”, in other words, the number is more a label then a measurement.
+Categorical data may also be referred to as nominal values, factors or in some cases, qualitative variables.
+Within R, the difference between the two will automatically be handled by the summary()function, and it will display the count for each category.
+This will not work on the quantitative variables though, in order to get a count of those, we could use the table() command if there are not too many unique values in the variable.
+Within python, we will create a short function that leverages pandas to convert a data frame column (which is just an array) into a very appropriately named Categorical object which we can tweak a bit to give us similar helpful output.

 R exploratory code for AlienVault data

-# define a function to combine common tasks

-# set length=10 to limit the number of lines output

-# without having to always specify the parameter

-headSummary <- function(x, length=10) {

-# count and organize the data

-x.factor <- summary(factor(x))

-# sort the table in descending order

-x.sorted <- sort(x.factor, decreasing=TRUE)

-# show the first length values

-head(x.sorted, n=length)

-}

-summary(factor(av$Reliability))
+table(av$Reliability)

 1 2 3 4 5 6 7 8 9 10